 With over 400,000 individuals paying alimony each year, it is not uncommon to hear the question, when can these payments be modified.
 Alimony payments can be a significant financial burden and it is common for circumstances to change from the date of your divorce to present, that make the initial alimony award inapplicable.
-Therefore, it is important to contact an experienced Pensacola Alimony Attorney to discuss the manner and methods in which alimony obligations can be modified including the grounds that do not involve the notorious term of “substantial change in circumstances.”
+Therefore, it is important to contact an experienced alimony attorney to discuss the manner and methods in which alimony obligations can be modified including the grounds that do not involve the notorious term of “substantial change in circumstances.”

 There are four different types of alimony awards that are provided for after the conclusion of a divorce; Bridge the Gap, Rehabilitative, Durational, and Permanent.
 There is one other form of alimony known as Temporary or Pendente Lite, however; it is only awarded during the pendency of the proceedings and terminates upon conclusion of your divorce.
 Therefore, when seeking a modification, you will first determine which of the four classifications you are obligated to as some have unique circumstances regarding specific grounds for modification.